-Туре: yes, no, persist_only Default: yes
+Type: yes, no, persist_only Default: yes

 Description: Enable or disable DNS usage.
-The persist_only option attempts to resolve hostnames locally from file (for example from /etc/hosts). syslog-ng blocks on DNS queries, so enabling DNS may lead to a Denial of Service attack.
+The persist_only option attempts to resolve hostnames locally from file (for example from /etc/hosts).
+The syslog-ng OSE application blocks on DNS queries, so enabling DNS may lead to a Denial of Service attack.
 To prevent DoS, protect your syslog-ng network endpoint with firewall rules, and make sure that all hosts which may get to syslog-ng are resolvable.
 This option can be specified globally, and per-source as well.
 The local setting of the source overrides the global option if available.